Los Angeles Civil Rights Lawyer

-What Constitutes Police Misconduct?
+What Constitutes Police Misconduct in California?

 Note that police misconduct involves unlawful behavior against a civilian, and this can be in the form of unlawful detention, false arrest, racial profiling, or excessive force.
 More specifically, some of the most important civil rights that are violated by police misconduct are: